 How Do You Know When An Apology Is Needed?

-Knowing when to apologize is just as vital as knowing how.
+Knowing when to apologize to your partner is just as vital as knowing how.
 Some signs include distance in your communication, defensive behavior from your partner, or an emotional disconnect after a disagreement.

 When your partner withdraws or becomes quiet, it may signal that they feel unheard or invalidated.
 Even if you didn’t mean to cause harm, acknowledging their feelings through an apology can make a tremendous difference.